matec02/UniWork/README.md

 # 🎓 University Work Repository - Matija Jakovac

-Welcome to my academic portfolio!
 This repository showcases a collection of projects and coursework completed during my studies at the home university - **Faculty of Electrical Engineering and Computing, University of Zagreb** and Erasmus exchange university - **Facultad de Informática de Barcelona, Universitat Politècnica de Catalunya**.